Bulldog Haven NW - Adoption, Rehoming, and Rescue Services

 Our organization does not take in stray dogs unless contacted by a legal stray-service-contracted animal shelter to do so.
 BHNW has a long working history with many shelters across the northwest region.
 We understand how the shelter system works (a number of our volunteers work within shelters in some capacity), and we want to stick to our second part in this process and be here to lend aid to shelters in need of our help.

-If you have found a Bulldog, Frenchie, or mix thereof and choose to personally house/keep a pet, you found instead of taking it to the shelter contracted for the area in which it was found; the law requires you to keep it for a minimum of 30 days before attempting to find it a new home or doing any non-emergency vet care such as vaccines and spay/neuter surgeries.
+If you have found a Bulldog thereof and choose to personally house/keep a pet, you found instead of taking it to the shelter contracted for the area in which it was found; the law requires you to keep it for a minimum of 30 days before attempting to find it a new home or doing any non-emergency vet care such as vaccines and spay/neuter surgeries.
 Rehoming a found dog before the 30 days is up or not properly looking for and reporting the dog as found to the proper shelter is illegal and may subject you to theft and sale of stolen property charges.
 This goes for rescue groups like ours, also.

 If you have questions about this, we would be happy to talk to you.
-If you have found a bulldog, we may already know it is missing.
+If you have found a Bulldog, we may already know it is missing.
 That is another reason to contact us.